Additively indecomposable quadratic forms over biquadratic and simplest cubic fields: The simplest cubic fields

 \begin{lemma} Let $K$ be a simplest cubic field.
 Then $2$ can only be decomposed as $0+2$ and $1+1$ in $\Z[\rho]^+\cup\{0\}$.
 Similarly, $3$ can only be decomposed as $0+3$ and $1+2$ in $\Z[\rho]^+\cup\{0\}$. \end{lemma}

 \begin{proof} Since the first part follows from the second, we only prove the result for $3$.
 For $-1\leq a\leq 6$, we can use a computer program to verify the statement.
+The code we used is available at https://sites.google.com/view/tinkovamagdalena/codes.
 Therefore, we can assume $a\geq 7$.

 Let us suppose that $3=\alpha_1+\alpha_2$ where $\alpha_1,\alpha_2\in\Z[\rho]^+$.
 Then, by \cite[Lemma 2.1]{KY1}, we have

 That implies $1\leq N_{K/\Q}(\alpha_i)\leq 8$.
 However, we know that if $\alpha_i$ is not associated with a rational integer, then $N_{K/\Q}(\alpha_i)\geq 2a+3>8$ \cite[Theorem 1]{LP}.
 Thus, $\alpha_1$ and $\alpha_2$ are associated with rational integers, giving $N_{K/\Q}(\alpha_i)\in\{1,8\}$.